 Sheridan is being briefed by Ivanova on the celebration, noting that all attendees must be barefoot.

-At the party, Londo is with his wives when G’Kar comes up…wearing shoes, a grave insult.
-He asks is Londo takes offense, but Londo says, “Oh, no. Nothing is too good for my esteemed Narn colleague.”
-G’Kar leaves, rubbing his temples again, as Londo chuckles, “I love doing that to him.”
+At the party, Londo is with his wives when G'Kar comes up... wearing shoes, a grave insult.
+He asks if Londo takes offense (while seeming to toss something to Mariel), but Londo says, "Oh, no. Nothing is too good for my esteemed Narn colleague."
+G'Kar leaves, rubbing his temples again, as Londo chuckles, "I love doing that to him."

 Garibaldi runs into Delenn, who now has her hair clean and nicely styled.
 She notices that he seems troubled, and he tells her how he likes Talia and then this guy comes in who hurt her once and how he hated him.
 Delenn tells him about a Minbari belief that certain souls will walk together from life to life.
 Garibaldi takes it to mean she's saying he and Talia might be soul mates.